-It is a regular occurrence that incorrectly drawn up DIY home made wills are found to be invalid and disregarded, and ineffective.
-We as solicitors see this regularly and it is very sad when people make home made wills thinking that they have saved a few pounds only for their relatives to find that they have lost out and or that it costs hundreds if not thousands of pounds to sort out the mess that home made Wills can sometimes leave.
+It is a regular occurrence that incorrectly drawn up DIY homemade Wills are found to be invalid and disregarded, and ineffective.
+We as solicitors see this regularly and it is very sad when people make homemade wills thinking that they have saved a few pounds only for their relatives to find that they have lost out and or that it costs hundreds if not thousands of pounds to sort out the mess that homemade DIY Wills can sometimes leave.

 It is of course cheaper to pick up a ‘Will pack’ from a local stationary shop or your post office and use the pack to write your own Will.
 It might be alright to do this if you want to make a really straightforward simple Will, where you are single and do not own property and have very limited assets and there are no beneficiaries under 18 years of age.

-It may not come as a shock, but anyone (and we mean anyone) can set up as a Will write and charge money for the service.
-There is no industry wide regulation for will writers and many have only attended a training course for a few hours before labelling themselves as experts.
+It may not come as a shock, but anyone (and we mean anyone) can set up as a Will writer and charge money for the service.
+There is no industry-wide regulation for Will writers and many have only attended a training course for a few hours before labelling themselves as experts.

 In fact, the Law Society has called for regulation to be introduced and enforced because of the varying nature of the training and expertise.
 The difficulty is that many Will writers only have a basic understanding of Wills and cannot advise, or even understand, the complexities of tax planning or trusts.

-The main reason people are attracted to will writers is because they advertise a low price.
+The main reason people are attracted to Will writers is that they advertise at a low price.
 This is an indicator of the level of expertise on offer.
-If you see a cheap advertisement for say wills for £20, then think about the reality of a trained and fully qualified legal expert carrying out a complex legal task for such a low cost.
+If you see a cheap advertisement for say Wills for £20, then think about the reality of a trained and fully qualified legal expert carrying out a complex legal task for such a low cost.

 All solicitors including ourselves have years of experience and expertise in making Wills and have to be fully insured and offer a broad range of legal knowledge across other related areas such as property and tax planning.
 Don’t leave it to chance.
-Make a Will and have peace of mind that it is right first time.
-Call us for a free no obligation chat.
+Make a Will and have peace of mind that it is right the first time.